joshyykim/CSC361/A3/Readme.txt

-CSC361 programming assignment 3
+Anaysis of IP protocol (CSC361 programming assignment 3 by Suhun Kim)

-This program is written by Suhun Kim, V00952629

 To run project3.py, please enter command ‘python3 project3.py *.pcap’
 You may enter any pcap file to analyse for *.cap as well.